vegaprotocol/vega.xyz/src/content/papers/03-margin-and-credit-risk.md

 ---
 title: Margins and Credit Risk on Vega
-description: This Whitepaper, written by Dr David Siska, provides an initial summary of certain technical and business essentials underlying the Vega Protocol.
+description: This whitepaper, written by Dr David Siska, provides an initial summary of certain technical and business essentials underlying the Vega Protocol.
 links:
   - title: View PDF
     link: /papers/margins-and-credit-risk.pdf